This post provides an overview of the formaldehyde-based and formaldehyde-free glues used in plywood.

 Product Certification Levels for Formaldehyde

-CARB II – Formaldehyde Levels CARB II is a standard set by California for products sold there, but when it comes to common building materials like plywood, all major manufactures tend to comply with California’s standards.
+CARB II – Formaldehyde Levels CARB II is a standard set by California for products sold there, but when it comes to common building materials like plywood, all major manufacturers tend to comply with California’s standards.

 Products that fall under this standard include hardwood plywood, medium-density fiberboard, and particleboard – these are pressed wood products sold for interior use.